watanany/tabtoggleterm.nvim/README.md

 ## Requirements

-Neovim (0.5 or newer)
+Neovim (0.95 or newer)

 ## Installation

-You can install the TabToggleTerm.nvim plugin using your favorite package manager.
+You can install the tabtoggleterm.nvim plugin using your favorite package manager.
 For example, using packer:

 ```vim
 use "watanany/tabtoggleterm.nvim"